-Inventories are stated at the lower of cost (first-in, first-out method) or market (estimated net realizable value) and at June 30, 2004 and 2005, consisted of the following (in thousands):
+Inventories are stated at the lower of cost (first-in, first-out method) or market (estimated net realizable value), and at June 30, 2005 and 2006 consisted of the following (in thousands):

-2004 2005
+2005 2006

-Raw materials \$ 6,044 \$ 7,618
+Raw materials \$ 7,618 \$ 9,743

-Finished goods 481 113
+Finished goods 113 267

-\$ 6,525 \$ 7,731
+\$ 7,731 \$ 10,010

-Periodically, we purchase inventory from our contract manufacturers when a customer's delivery schedule is delayed or a customer's order is cancelled.
-In those circumstances, we consider whether a write-down is required to reduce the carrying value of the inventory purchased to its net realizable value.
+Periodically, we purchase inventory from our subcontractors when a customer's delivery schedule is delayed or a customer's order is cancelled.
+In those circumstances in which our customer has cancelled its order and we purchase inventory from our subcontractors, we consider a write-down to reduce the carrying value of the inventory purchased to its net realizable value.
+Write-downs to reduce the carrying value of obsolete, slow moving, and non-usable inventory to net realizable value are charged to cost of revenue.